planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

    Query tool

+The Query tools include the following options:

+* :guilabel:`Layer`: Layer to select from.
+* :guilabel:`Filter`: Where the user should put an valid expression.
+* :guilabel:`New Selection`: Will create a new selection a clear any previous selection on the layer.
+* :guilabel:`Add Selection`: Will add new features to already selected features.
+Works as an *OR* operator.
+* :guilabel:`Refine Selection` Will only keep features that meet both previous selection and the new expression.
+Works as an *AND* operator.

 There are no configurable properties for this control.

 Refresh
 --------

-Refreshes WMS or WFS layers given a certain time interval.

 This component has no visual element.
+Instead, it makes possible to define the refresh interval for each available WMS or WFS layers.

 To configure the layers to refresh, right-click on the component button and select "Configure...".
-You will see the following dialog:
+You will see a dialog similar to the one below:

 .. figure:: img/refresh.png

-   Refresh layers configuration
+   Refresh layers configuration example

 The dialog will show a list of all the WMS or WFS layers that are currently in your project.
 If you want any of them to be refreshed, select it by checking the corresponding check box, and enter the refresh interval in milliseconds.

-Click on OK to close the dialog and store the refresh settings.

 Scale bar
 ---------

-A scale bar to be placed on the bottom left of the map window.
+Add a scale bar to the bottom left of the map window.

 .. figure:: img/scalebar.png